ABorgna/site/slides/20200923-zx-ground/slides.md

-**[translation]** Now using the ZX ground calculus we define **our** translation from mixed circuits to into diagrams, using a different method than the one defined in the Clifford Optimization.
+**[translation]** Now using the ZX ground calculus we define **our** translation from mixed circuits to into diagrams, using a different approach than the one defined in the Clifford Optimization.

 **[IO labels]**
 Here we have to keep track on which of the inputs and outputs were quantum wires,